Patient Rights and Responsibilities

-Esophagitis Esophagitis is the irritation and inflammation of the lining of your esophagus, or food pipe.
+Esophagitis Esophagitis is the irritation and inflammation of the lining of your esophagus.
+The esophagus is the food pipe.
 Because the lining of the esophagus is sensitive, many things can cause swelling and irritation.
 Causes of esophagitis These are some possible causes of irritation and inflammation: Stomach acid in the food pipe.
 If you have gastroesophageal reflux disease (GERD), stomach acid leaks backward into your esophagus.
-If this occurs on a regular basis, it may cause esophagitis.
-Chronic vomiting Medication...
+If this happens on a regular basis, it may cause esophagitis.
+Chronic ...

-Eosinophilic Esophagitis Eosinophilic esophagitis is an allergic condition that occurs in the esophagus.
-The esophagus becomes red and swollen.
-The symptoms happen when your immune system make white blood cells in reaction to an allergen.
-The white blood cellsare called eosinophils.
+Eosinophilic Esophagitis Eosinophilic esophagitis is an allergic condition that happens in the esophagus.
+The esophagus becomes inflamed and does not contract properly.
+It can get narrowed and develop rings or abscesses.
+The symptoms happen when your immune system makes white blood cells in reaction to an allergen.
+The white blood cells are called eosinophils.
 The condition is called eosinophilic esophagitis, or EE or EoE.
-It can occur at any age and commonly seen in white males.
-Symptoms Symptoms of EoE vary from person to person and may include: Trouble swallowing Chest pain Abd...
+It can happen at any age and is commonly seen in white males.
+Causes EoE is cause...

 Expectorants with Decongestants and Analgesics Oral tablet